uniquefine/eth-LIS-exam-summary/readme.md

+# About

 My cheatsheet for the exam "Introduction to machine Learning".
-This is a fork of the great cheat by plokchen, thanks a lot man.
+This is a fork of the great cheatsheet by plokchen, thanks a lot man.
 I will make some changes to reflect the changes to the course.

 # Status